 Distribution, Description and Behaviour

 The rediscovery of the coelacanth led to further investigation into this species, but there is still relatively little known about many aspects of its life.
 There is now understood to be two separate species of coelacanth – the Indonesian coelacanth (Latimeria menadoensis) and the West Indian Ocean coelacanth (Latimeria chalumnae).
 Both species can grow to 6ft in length and weigh over 200lbs.
 They have two dorsal fins, a broad tail fin and their body is covered in heavy, armoured scales.
-Coelacanth usually live at depths of around 500-1000 metres, but have been observed in shallower waters on rare occasions.
+Coelacanth usually live at depths of around 500 – 1000 metres, but have been observed in shallower waters on rare occasions.
 Coelacanth are generally a slow moving fish and it is thought that they utilise ocean currents to save energy as they move around.
-They are a passive drift feeder, meaning they wait for prey to come towards them and then use the short bursts of speed they are capable of to catch and kill squid, cuttlefish and small fishes.
+They are a passive drift feeder, meaning they wait for prey to come towards them and then use the short bursts of speed they are capable of to catch squid, cuttlefish and small fishes.

 Being a lobe-finned fish the coelacanth is very different in it biology to the ray-finned fish (cod, haddock, plaice, ling, mackerel etc.) which are found in British waters.
 They have limb-like fins and the remnants of lung-like organs, all of which means they actually have more in common with reptiles than with other ray-finned fish.

 Coelacanths are classed as a threatened species, and the continuing advancement of deep sea trawling will make their survival even more uncertain.
 The Indonesian coelacanth is classed as Vulnerable by the IUCN (International Union for the Conservation of Nature), while the West Indian Ocean coelacanth has been designated in the most serious category of Critically Endangered.
+In August 2018 new emerged that the coelacanth population off the coast of South Africa – which is believed to number fewer than thirty individual coelacanths – could be wiped out by plans to drill for oil in the area.

 Marjorie Courtenay-Latimer went on to have a long and distinguished career in museum curation and natural history, and her discovery of the coelacanth meant that she remained famous for the rest of her life.
 She was awarded an honourary doctorate from Rhodes University in South Africa and she and Professor Smith were featured on a South African stamp.
 She retired in the 1970s and died aged 97 in 2004.
 Her name lives on in the scientific name of both coelacanth species and Latimer’s Landing in her hometown of East London, South Africa is named after her.